Xezoz/Noonshipco/README.md

 1. **Create the S3 bucket for uploaded assets**
    - In the AWS console go to S3 → “Create bucket”.
-   - Use the bucket name `shipon` to avoid changing the hard-coded bucket reference inside `backend/server.js`.
-(If you prefer a different name, replace every occurrence of `'shipon'` in that file with your bucket name before deploying.)
+   - Use the bucket name `mership` to avoid changing the hard-coded bucket reference inside `backend/server.js`.
+(If you prefer a different name, replace every occurrence of `'mership'` in that file with your bucket name before deploying.)
    - Block all public access; the backend uploads objects with the correct ACLs when needed.
    - Under Permissions → Bucket policy allow the IAM user (created below) to access the bucket.

 2. **Provision an IAM user for the backend**
    - IAM → Users → “Create user”.
 Enable programmatic access.
-   - Attach the managed policy `AmazonS3FullAccess` temporarily, then replace it with a custom policy that only grants access to the `shipon` bucket.
+   - Attach the managed policy `AmazonS3FullAccess` temporarily, then replace it with a custom policy that only grants access to the `mership` bucket.
    - Record the **Access key ID** and **Secret access key** – they populate `AWS_ACCESSKEYID` and `AWS_SECRETACCESSKEY` in the backend `.env`.

 3. **Launch the MySQL database (Amazon RDS)**